rancher/rancher-docs/versioned_docs/version-2.10/api/workflows/projects.md

 ### Backing Namespace

-After being created, the field `status.backingNamespace` gets populated.
+After creating the project, the field `status.backingNamespace` gets populated.
 This represents the namespace in the management cluster that is created to manage project related resources.
 Examples of resources stored in the backing namespace are [project scoped secrets](../../how-to-guides/new-user-guides/kubernetes-resources-setup/secrets.md#creating-secrets-in-projects) and [project role template bindings](../../how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/cluster-and-project-roles.md#project-roles).

 ## Adding a Member to a Project